obajaber/obajaber.github.io/_pages/about.md

 News
 ======
+* (Jan 2024) I will serve as a student organizer in the inaugural [DMV Security Workshop 2024](https://dmv-sec-workshop.github.io/)
 * (Oct 2023) I will serve on the Program Committee of [ICICS 2024](http://icics2024.aegean.gr/technical-program-committee/)
 * (Jul 2023) I have been selected for the 2023 Bitshares Fellowship
 * (Jun 2023) I will serve on the Artifact Evaluation Committee of [NDSS 2024](https://secartifacts.github.io/ndss2024/)